juicebox-systems/juicebox-hsm-realm/cluster_cli/usage.md

-  new-group      Create a new group on a set of agents' HSMs new-realm      Create a new realm and group on a single agent's HSM stepdown       Ask an HSM to step down as leader transfer       Transfer ownership of user records from one group to another user-summary   Report counts of active users by tenant for a month.
+  new-group      Create a new group on a set of agents' HSMs new-realm      Create a new realm and group on a single agent's HSM stepdown       Ask an HSM to step down as leader rebalance      Rebalance the cluster workload by potentially moving group leadership transfer       Transfer ownership of user records from one group to another user-summary   Report counts of active users by tenant for a month.
 These are users that have a secret stored at some point during the month (in the UTC timezone) help           Print this message or the help of the given subcommand(s)